ABOUT CRC

 Synthetic securitization of Piraeus Bank’s performing shipping loans named Structured Credit Investor’s Deal of the Year

-For the third consecutive year, CRC funds invest over €1.5 bn in RSTs with European banks.
-In keeping with past trends, about one quarter of new deals are with first-time issuers.
+For the third consecutive year, CRC funds invest over €1.5 bn in SRTs with European banks.
+In keeping with past trends, about one-quarter of new deals are with first-time issuers.

-A bilateral RST for a Polish bank believed to be the largest ever in Central or Eastern Europe
+A bilateral SRT for a Polish bank believed to be the largest ever in Central or Eastern Europe

 A Team Committed for the Long Term